VenkteshV/DEXTER/README.md

 ```

-# Bulding your own retrievers
+# Building your own retrievers

 To build your own retriever you can extend from the class bcqa/retriever/BaseRetriever.py and use it in your evaluation script.